Diffusion of valley-coherent dark excitons in a high-angle incommensurate Moir\'e homobilayer: Results and Discussion

 We next compare and contrast the diffusion lengths of different species in Fig.~\ref{Fig4}.
 For the monolayer, the exciton diffuses more efficiently than the trions, which face an inward electrostatic force from donor atoms, altering their diffusion significantly.
 For the bilayer, our results indicate that despite the absence of a periodic Moir\'{e} superlattice, the diffusion of bright excitons is suppressed.
 We suggest that the suppression of excitonic diffusion in these bilayers may arise from induced dipole interactions between the bright excitons and the donor atoms across both monolayers, leading to a qualitatively different behavior than the bright excitons in monolayers.
-We note that the less bright excitonic species $\text{M}_{\text{D}}$ diffuses more efficiently as bright excitons in the monolayer, which may arise from a relatively longer lifetime\cite{39,40} or perhaps due to an unusual interaction with chiral phonons\cite{RN133}.
+We note that the less bright excitonic species $\text{M}_{\text{D}}$ diffuses more efficiently as bright excitons in the monolayer, which may arise from a relatively longer lifetime\cite{39,40}.